esamattis/react-makefile/README.md

 # Makefile boilerplate for React.js

-Simple React.js starter kit with GNU Make and Webpack 2.
+Simple React.js boilerplate for GNU Make and Webpack 2.

 Tested with node.js 7 and yarn 0.20.3